-SUBPART C - AEROPLANE FLIGHT SIMULATION TRAINING DEVICES
+2.2 SUBPART B - AEROPLANE FLIGHT SIMULATION TRAINING DEVICES

-GM-FSTD (A).
-300 Qualification basis
+2.2.1 GM FSTD(A).300 Qualification basis

-- (a) Any FSTD submitted for initial evaluation shall be evaluated against applicable GM-FSTD(A) criteria for the qualification levels applied for.
+- Any FSTD submitted for initial evaluation shall be evaluated against applicable GM-FSTD(A) criteria for the qualification levels applied for.
 Recurrent evaluations of an FSTD shall be based on the same version of GM-FSTD(A) that was applicable for its initial evaluation.
-An upgrade shall be based on the currently applicable version of GM-FSTD(A). - (b) An FSTD shall be assessed in those areas that are essential to completing the flight crew member training, testing and checking process as applicable. - (c) The FSTD shall be subjected to: - (1) Validation tests; and - (2) Functions and subjective tests. - (d) The QTG, including all data, supporting material and information should be submitted in a format to allow efficient review and evaluation before the FSTD can gain a qualification level.
+An upgrade shall be based on the currently applicable version of GM-FSTD(A). - (b) An FSTD shall be assessed in those areas that are essential to completing the flight crew member training, testing and checking process as applicable. - The FSTD shall be subjected to: (c) - (1) validation tests; and - (2) functions and subjective tests. - The QTG, including all data, supporting material and information should be submitted in a format to allow efficient review and evaluation before the FSTD can gain a qualification level.
+Where applicable, the QTG should be based on the aircraft validation data as defined by the operational suitability data (OSD) established in accordance with CAAT Regulation.